ga-wdi-lessons/js-jasmine/readme.md

 Now that we have an English-y outline, we're going to start turning it into tests.

-## Remember RSpec?
+## Jasmine?

+Today we'll be using a Javascript testing framework called Jasmine.
+It's the same thing as RSpec, just for Javascript.
+It uses "describe" and "it", just like RSpec.
+Jasmine, uses `describe` and `it` methods to express whats going on in the code more like a conversation.

-Remember from RSpec that tests followed a "describe...it" format, like so:
+Tests follow a "describe...it" format, like so:

 - describe "A snowman"
   - it "should have a name"